-How to Write a Prescription: 7 Steps for Safety
+How to Write a Prescription (with Examples) | 7 Steps for Safety

 Are you learning to write a prescription?
 It’s not that difficult once you know the seven steps to write a prescription safely.
-Every drug prescription consists of seven parts: the prescriber’s information, the patient’s information, the recipe (the medication, or Rx), the signature (the patient instructions or Sig), the dispensing instructions (how much medication to be dispensed to the patient or Disp), the number of refills (or Rf), and the prescriber’s signature (including his or her National Provider Identifier and/or Drug Enforcement Agency number).
+Every drug prescription consists of seven parts: the prescriber’s information, the patient’s information, the recipe (the medication, or Rx), the signatura (the patient instructions or Sig), the dispensing instructions (how much medication to be dispensed to the patient or Disp), the number of refills (or Rf), and the prescriber’s signature (including his or her National Provider Identifier and/or Drug Enforcement Agency number).
 Below are each of these sections in detail.

 Time needed: 3 minutes